Signing the Constitution on September 17, 1787 at Independence Hall in Philadelphia. (How many Founding Fathers can you find?)

 “We the People of the United States, in Order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defense, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish the Constitution for the United States of America.”

-Character sketches of the 20 most important delegates (out of the 55 that attended the Constitutional Conventiom) by fellow delegate William Pierce of Georgia.
+Character sketches (in quotes) of the 20 most important delegates (out of the 55 that attended the Constitutional Conventiom) by fellow delegate William Pierce of Georgia.
+Also included are some additional personal information.

-The delegates of the 12 states represented at the convention are in geographical order from North to South as per the method of calling for votes at the convention, with Rhode Island absent.
+The delegates of the 12 states represented at the convention (only 11 states signed at the end) are in geographical order from North to South (New Hampshire first to Georgia last, per the method of calling for votes at the convention, with Rhode Island absent.

 1. New Hampshire